tsaad-dev/drafts/te-mpls/draft-saad-teas-yang-te-mpls.md

 --- abstract

-This document defines a YANG data model for the configuration and management of Multiprotocol Label Switching (MPLS) Traffic Engineering (TE) interfaces, tunnels and Label Switched Paths (LSPs).
+This document defines a YANG data model for the configuration and management of Multiprotocol Label Switching (MPLS) Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs) and interfaces.
 The model augments the TE generic YANG model for MPLS packet dataplane technology.

 This model covers data for configuration, operational state, remote procedural